tecolicom/Term-ANSIColor-Concise/README.md

 At first the color is considered as foreground, and slash (`/`) switches foreground and background.
-You can declare any number of components in arbitrary order, and sequences will be produced in the order or their presence.
+You can declare any number of components in arbitrary order, and sequences will be produced in the order of their presence.
 So if they conflicts, the later one overrides the earlier.

 Color specification is a combination of following components: